 - Click the annotation button at the top of the history panel.
 A larger text section will appear displaying any existing annotation (or, if there's none, italic text saying you can click on the control to create an annotation).

 - Click the annotation section.
 The larger input field will appear.

 - Add any annotations you desire.
 'Return' will create a line break and white space is preserved.
 (Tabs cannot be entered since the 'Tab' button is used to switch between controls on the page - tabs can be pasted in however).

 - To save the annotation, click the 'Done' button.

-As datasets are added to a history, Galaxy will store them in files on its file system.
+As datasets are added to a history, Galaxy will store them as files on its file system.
 The total size of these files for all the datasets in a history is displayed underneath the history name.
-For example, if a history has 200 megabytes of dataset data on Galaxy's filesystem, '200 MB' will be displayed underneath the name.
+For example, if a history has 200 megabytes of data on Galaxy's filesystem, '200 MB' will be displayed underneath the name.

 If your Galaxy server uses quotas, the total combined size of all your histories will be compared to your quota and if you're using more than the quota allows Galaxy will prevent you from running any new jobs until you've deleted some datasets and brought that total below the quota.